 “Halo 6” was explicitly mentioned by the makers at that time, we are pretty sure that the devs already know what they’re doing with the story in the upcoming game.
 However, with Halo 5 Forge being released in September this year and Halo Wars 2 coming up in 2017, we are not entirely sure how far along the development of Halo 6 has come.

-You just Can’t Miss WWE 2K18 Release Date at GamingPhobia.
+You just Can’t Miss WWE 2K18 Release Date on GamingPhobia.

-While Halo 5: Guardians scored big with both critics and fans for its complex and intriguing old-school inspired gameplay mechanics, its overall story failed to impress many.
+A Better Story: While Halo 5: Guardians scored big with both critics and fans for its complex and intriguing old-school inspired gameplay mechanics, its overall story failed to impress many.
 This is one of the many things we hope 343 and Microsoft address with the upcoming game.
 We say we hope, because even though it may be natural for game makers to review and improve upon the features from their previous games that fell short, that was not quite what happened with Halo 5.
-In fact, some fans of the first-person shooter series have even said that the last game’s campaign mode actually felt like a step backwards compared to 2012’S Halo 4.
-So first things first, we expect a major upgrade in those departments for Halo 6.
+In fact, some fans of the first-person shooter series have even said that the last entry’s campaign mode actually felt like a deterioration of sorts compared to 2012’s Halo 4.
+So first things first, we expect a major story upgrade for Halo 6.
 But what is interesting is that the creators already have some cool ideas to take this wish of ours forward.

-Besides the story, we’re also expecting some major technical overhaul in Halo 6.
+Upgraded AI System: Besides the story, we’re also expecting some major technical overhaul in Halo 6.
 One of the most widely criticised features of the last game in the series was its slightly shaky AI system, which, frankly in today’s date, is a bit of a shame for such a huge franchise.
-In Halo 5, this impacted not only the enemy that we fought, but also the companion characters.
+In Halo 5, this impacted not only the enemy that we had to fight, but also the companion characters.
 Not that it was all bad, but from a game of this scale, we expect the AI to be super crisp and responsive.
 We hope Microsoft pulls out all the stops for this one with Halo 6.

-But while Halo 5 was criticised on several counts, its overall gameplay was rather well-received by fans.
+But while Halo 5 was criticised on several counts, its overall gameplay and its pace were rather well-received by fans.
+On the multiplayer front, especially, the game gave fans a lot to enjoy.
 So we expect some of the core gameplay features of Halo 5 to make a return with Halo 6.
 Among the list of possibilities, we think there is a high chance of the NPC companions to make a comeback, and perhaps this time around we would be able to exercise some more control over them.

 Other possibilities are that Spartan Locke may be brought back as one of the main focuses in Halo 6.
 Fans had observed that the character had a lot of potential to be explored, and Halo 6 might just be the platform to be able to do that.